Yasuhiro Yoshiura: Biography

 Yoshiura was born in Hokkaido and was raised in Fukuoka.
 He majored in art engineering at Kyushu University.
-In 2002, he released a short film called Aquatic Language which was broadcast on NHK BS1's 10 min. theater.
+In 2002, he released a short film called Aquatic Language which aired on NHK BS1's 10 min. theater.
 The film won an "Excellent Work Award" at the Tokyo International Anime Fair.
 In 2006, he released the direct-to-video film Pale Cocoon.
 After moving to Tokyo he worked on the anime web series Time of Eve which aired six episodes and later was made into a feature movie.
-In 2013 he released the film Patema Inverted, which won awards at Edinburgh's Scotland Loves Animation festival, and the Chicago International Film Festival.
+In 2013, he released the film Patema Inverted, which won awards at Edinburgh's Scotland Loves Animation festival, and the Chicago International Film Festival.
 In 2014, he directed the film Harmonie, which was used for the Anime Mirai 2014 program.
 In 2015, his short PP33 (Power Plant No. 33) and Bureau of Proto Society were featured in the Japan Animator Expo.